clinical-meteor/meteor-on-fhir/README.md

 # add the .desktop directory, which has files needed by omega:meteor-desktop
 npm run desktop -- init

+# if there is already a desktop directory, move it to the .desktop dir
+# this will override the previous step
+mv webapp/desktop webapp/.desktop

 # run the app server locally, as if you were doing a mobile build
 # (you may be able to just use the running mobile build server)
 NODE_ENV=dev meteor --mobile-server http://localhost:3000 --settings configs/settings.galaxy.json